codewithsadee/codewithsadee/README.md

 I am **JavaScript Junior Engineer**

 - 🗃️ Working on multiple frontend and backend project using javaScript and Nodejs
-- 🎯 Learning javaScript in depth
+- 🎯 Haking on JavaScript

 ## 🎓 Expertise